Act means the Horse Racing Licence Act, 2015.

-Breeder is the owner of the horse’s dam at the time of foaling.
+Breeder means the registered owner or lessee, subject to the terms of a lease agreement, of the dam at the time she conceived.

-Chief Test Inspector means the official approved pursuant to Part V of the Pari-Mutuel Betting Supervision Regulations under the Criminal Code (Canada), and who is directly responsible to the Canadian Pari-Mutuel Agency and to the Stewards for taking official urine and blood samples from the horses and for handling and shipping such samples.
+Chief Test Inspector means the official approved pursuant to the Pari-Mutuel Betting Regulations under the Criminal Code (Canada) and who is directly responsible to Canadian Pari-Mutuel Agency and to the Judges for the taking of official samples from the horses and for the handling and shipping of such samples.

-Claiming race is a race which permits horses starting to be claimed (purchased for a designated amount) in conformance with the Rules.
+Claiming race means a race in which any horse drawn therein maybe claimed for a designated amount in conformance with the Rules.

 Commission means the Alcohol and Gaming Commission of Ontario (AGCO).

-Commission Representative means an employee(s) or agent of the Commission delegated the duties as required by the Registrar.
+Commission Representative means an employee(s) or agent of the Commission.

 Commission Veterinarian means a person employed by the Commission and licensed in good standing with the College of Veterinarians of Ontario.